Suyogpr/GYM24/README.md

     extends: [
       // Other configs...

-      // Remove tseslint.configs.recommended and replace with this tseslint.configs.recommendedTypeChecked,
+      // Moved from tseslint.configs.recommended to these:
+      tseslint.configs.recommendedTypeChecked,
-      // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
+      // Or stricter rules if needed:
+      tseslint.configs.strictTypeChecked,
-      // Optionally, add this for stylistic rules tseslint.configs.stylisticTypeChecked,
+      // Optional stylistic rules:
+      tseslint.configs.stylisticTypeChecked,

       // Other configs...